 Resetting the Fault: Proper insertion of a Program Card is required before the fault can be reset.
 The monitor remains in this fault condition until the unit is reset by the activation of the front panel reset pushbutton, activation of the reset input, power loss, or power interruption.
-The Reset log will record the resetting of this fault.
+The Reset log will record the reseting of this fault.

-Modifying Inputs: None Feature Interactions: None
+Feature Interactions: None